kyllew/kuisser/public/Domain 1 Questions.md

 		Other options are incorrect because:
 		- A: Real-time inference has payload limitations and is for immediate responses
 		- B: Serverless inference has limits on payload size and processing time
-		- D: Batch transform is for offline processing, not near real-time requirements SageMaker Asynchronous Inference is specifically designed for:
+		- D: SageMaker Edge Deployment is for running models on edge devices like cameras or sensors, not for handling large processing jobs with near real-time requirements in a cloud environment
+		SageMaker Asynchronous Inference is specifically designed for:
 		- Large payload sizes (up to 1GB)
 		- Long processing times